WLJSTeam/wljs-docs/docs/frontend/Reference/Graphics/Point.md

 ## Dynamics
-Point primitive supports dynamic updates even if the number of points is not constant.
+Point primitive supports updates even if the number of points is not constant.

 There is [a famous example](https://community.wolfram.com/groups/-/m/t/122095) of 1000 particles "dancing" with each other